 8th Annual Tour de Troit, September 2, 2009

 Over 2,000 riders.
 Raised more than $20,000 for the Southwest Detroit Greenlink.
 New community partner: Southwest Detroit Business Association/Savor Southwest.

 7th Annual Tour de Troit, September 20, 2008

 This one was off the hook!
 Over 1,000 riders traveled up the Woodward Corridor to Palmer Woods, University of Detroit Mercy and Sherwood Forest — then west to Rosedale Park.
 The rest stop was at the newly-renovated Northwest Activities Center.

-This year, the tour explored the lower east side of Detroit, including the Creekside neighborhood with its canals and parks.
-The rest stop was at the Aero Saarinen-designed Flynn Pavilion on Belle Isle.
-Over 600 riders participated, and the food at the park was a big smash with tamales and roasted pig (courtesy of Slow's) in high demand.
-The weather was pretty prefect.
+This year, the tour explored the lower east side of Detroit, including the Creekside neighborhood with it's canals and parks.
+The rest stop was at the aero Saarinen-designed Flynn Pavillion on Belle Isle.
+Over 600 riders participated, and the food at park was a big smash with tamales and roasted pig (courtesy of Slow's) in high demand.
+The weather was pretty perfect.

 This route was a big hit.
 It took in much of Southwest Detroit, with a rest stop at Fort Wayne (pictured).
 Highlights included Del Ray, Oakwood Heights, and the West Vernor Corridor.
 It was great to see families gather on their porches and clap and wave as the more than 300 riders traversed the lively neighborhoods.

 4th Annual Tour de Troit, September 24, 2005

 This year, the two stops were at Earthworks Urban Garden and Back Alley Bikes.
 The route was a bit shorter than usual -- 35 miles -- and approximately 200 riders participated.
 Looking at the photograph above, it is remarkable how much has changed in the area east of the Ren Cen in just 3 years.

 3rd Annual Tour de Troit, October 16, 2004